Rugby union in Wales: Regional Rugby and Warren Gatland 2003-2025

 In 2003/4 the Welsh Rugby Union voted to create five regions to play in the Celtic League (now the United Rugby Championship) and represent Wales in European competition.
 This soon became four when the Celtic Warriors were liquidated after just one season.
 The WRU have announced their hopes of developing a fifth region in North Wales in the long run; the team at the centre of this plan is now known as RGC 1404.

 In recent years, Welsh Premier Division and Welsh Championship club rugby has faced increased financial hardship, with historic clubs at threat.
 Premiership side Neath RFC had received a now-resolved winding up petition from HM Revenue and Customs, while Championship team Pontypool RFC have had to fund-raise from supporters to remain at their ground.

-Regional Rugby and future reforms: 2013 to present

 Created by David Moffat in 2003, Welsh rugby follows a region system with a top tier composed of four club regions.
 This arrangement has however faced a number of funding issues in recent years.
 The regions currently operate on a 2009 Participation Agreement which expires in 2019.

 The regions in 2013 protested against a new agreement, as they felt it did not offer any funding commitments or clarity regarding competitions such as the Heineken Cup.
 The Union retorted that funding would increase, but that regions would need to commit to the framework or risk losing their revenue streams.

-Project Reset

-In 2018 the WRU launched Project Reset to review regional arrangements.
-Due to the growing strength of French Top 14 and English Premiership Rugby sides, the WRU have increased salaries to bring Welsh international players such as Taulupe Faletau, Dan Biggar, Ross Moriarty, and Rhys Webb back into the Welsh league system.
-Yet the Union now feel the salary arrangements are unsustainable.

-The WRU has established the Professional Rugby Board to handle the proposed changes, composed of representatives from both the WRU and the regions.